 My favorite of the photographs is the one below.
 Her eyes appear unwavering, almost as if she has sized us up and found us wanting.
 In Rossetti’s works she often appears enigmatic and hard to read.
 Playwright George Bernard Shaw described her as “the silentest woman he had ever met” and this photograph seems to capture this mysterious aura that seemed to surround Jane.
 As in Rossetti’s painting Astarte Syriaca, I draw inspiration from the image of Jane.

 The Pre-Raphaelites were a varied group and their individual perceptions of what was aesthetically pleasing have combined together into something beautiful and bold.
 And it holds possibilities.
 It tells us that we are each Pre-Raphaelite Stunners.
 It took several types of women to develop the Pre-Raphaelite ideal; it takes women of all types to make up our world.
-Resist the narrow definitions of beauty that society uses to define us.
 Embrace what you feel are your strengths and silence the negative voice that finds fault.
 Look in the mirror, strike a pose and know you are Beauty personified.

 “Taking joy in living is a woman’s best cosmetic.”–Rosalind Russell